evanman83/OURS-project/README.md

 ### Assembly and construction
 This is best described with pictures, but essentially:
 1. Make new male plugs for the micro USB and male 3.5mm TRRS / stereo plugs.
-2. Solder all the wires for the charger, power supply, power switch and screen lock switch, audio amp, volume control.
+2. Solder all the wires for the charger, power supply (set to 5.1V DC), power switch and screen lock switch, audio amp, volume control.
 3. Charge the batteries up for the first time, with the power switch in OFF / charging mode.
 4. Connect all the batteries, wires and plugs and test: internet, phone call, SMS, GPS, music playing.
 5. Insert the 4G HAT between the touchscreen and Raspberry Pi.